 A great way to introduce very young kids to golf is to let them hit foam or plastic balls in the back yard (the garage, basement or even in the house works in colder climates - but use foam balls!) - or take them to a local putting green and chipping area.
 Most golf clubs or driving ranges will have appropriate facilities.
 Most young kids also love playing mini golf, riding in the golf cart, whacking a ball around without necessarily keeping score, taking 10 shots out the bunker, and yes, even buying a snack and a drink.

-In general, very young kids do not need formal instruction other than being taught how to grip the club correctly, where to stand and how to finish in balance.
+In general, very young kids do not need overly formal instruction.
+Instruction for young kids will focus on how to grip the club correctly, where to stand and how to finish in balance, developing motor skills and having fun!
 Kids should have appropriate size clubs (plastic clubs for toddlers or light weight metal clubs for young kids) - or even just a small kids putter to start.
 For more on choosing the best toddler and young kids clubs refer to this article: Best Toddler Golf Clubs.

 Kids in this age range can begin to benefit from golf instruction, either in the form or group lessons (e.g. in a golf academy) or individual lessons.
 It is highly dependent on the junior's level of interest and we recommend individual lessons if the junior has keen interest in playing and potentially starting to play tournaments.